 The first step to sell expensive products to cheap people is to clear your mind.
 I know it’s hard, but you can’t pre-judge any prospects.
 You can’t assume that because you’ve encountered someone similar in the past, that those in the future will be like them.
 Even when they show up and say the same stuff.

 Just because someone shows up with a coupon doesn’t mean they have to use it.
 When I sold cars, people came in every day with the ads we ran in the newspaper.
-You know, the ones that say “new car $15k” or some crazy offer to drive traffic to the store.
-99 out of 100 times those people would leave paying more than the $15k that got them there.
-If you just assumed they were all the same, you’d lose out 99 upsells.
+You know, the ones that say “new car $15K” or some crazy offer to drive traffic to the store.
+Ninety-nine out of 100 times those people would leave paying more than the $15K that got them there.
+If you just assumed they were all the same, you’d lose out on 99 upsells.

 You’ve got to open your mind and treat every sale individually.
 Never shortcut the road to the sale.
 If you’ve done your job correctly, each sale will be a reflection of that.
 If you make assumptions going into sells, you’ll lose commissions.
 That’s a fact.
 Free your mind, charge what you’re worth.

 The next step, after freeing your mind, is to find their problem.
 Problems know no price limit.
 When you have a problem with your body and you go to the emergency room, if they tell you it’s $50,000 to fix it, you pay that sh!t.
 You don’t ask for a discount and you don’t want a deal.
 You want your problem solved.
 The same applies here for cheaple.